irishorng/RecordLinkage_GunViolenceIncidents/README.md

   - the state that the injury occurred in is stored as `InjuryState`.
   - the city that the injury occurred in is stored as `InjuryCity`.
   - the numbered killed in the incident is stored as `NumKilled`.
+- We only keep states from each year that are well represented in the NVDRS dataset, according to the CDC Surveillence Summaries.
+Using this list of states for each year, we clean the GVA and NVDRS datasets.
 - Finally, we can save the cleaned data as an RDS or csv.

 # apply_fastlink.R